Klosmi/html-basics/JS-basic.md

       and it gives us something (here a spceific resource, the 7th person eg).

   - __[`?`](https://en.wikipedia.org/wiki/Query_string#Structure)__
-    at the and of the URL there is `?` (question mark) starts the quesry string, where a lots of key-value pairs can be found:
+    at the and of the URL there is `?` (question mark) starts the query string, where a lots of key-value pairs can be found:
     __key `=` value__
     These key-value pairs are sparated by `&` (ampersands).